danielabar/meblog/src/markdown/rails-postgres-docker.md

 logging_collector = on
 ```

-**Step 4: Update docker-compose.yml to use the custom config**
+**Step 3: Update docker-compose.yml to use the custom config**

-To ensure your container uses the modified configuration file, update your `docker-compose.yml` with a bind mount in the `volumes` section:
+To ensure your container uses the modified configuration file, update your `docker-compose.yml` with a [bind mount](https://docs.docker.com/engine/storage/bind-mounts/) in the `volumes` section:

 ```yml
 version: "3.8"